 Do you frequently search for files among a heap of things at your workplace?
 Do you feel that you are wasting a great deal of time in completing unnecessary processes?
-Then, it probably means your office isn’t organized properly.
+So, it probably means your office isn’t organized properly.
 A safe, clean and efficient workplace is the prerequisite for optimal performance.
 Continuous improvement is not a hard nut to crack.
 It is a goal that all organizations must strive to attain.
+Here’s a Practical Guide to 5S Methodology.

 What is 5S methodology?

 5S is a popular methodology in Lean Six Sigma that aims at eliminating waste and creating an organized and clean working environment.
 As per the Lean principle, anything that doesn’t add value can be termed as waste.
-5S is a Lean Six Sigma tool that can be implemented in every organization regardless of the industry.
+5S is a Lean Six Sigma tool that we can implement in every organization regardless of the industry.

-It will give you greater results when everyone in the organization realizes its value and work together towards achieving it.
-The main advantage of 5S is that it allows you to improve efficiency and productivity with small and simple changes.
+It will give you greater results when everyone in the organization realizes its value and works together towards achieving it.
+The main advantage of 5S is that it allows you to improve efficiency and also productivity with small and simple changes.

 So, what does the 5S stand for?
 These are the five steps that start with the letter S. They are: